CalculatedContent/WeightWatcher/README.md

 ![WeightWatcher Logo](./img/WW-logo-long.jpg)

 **WeightWatcher**  (WW): is an open-source, diagnostic tool for analyzing Deep Neural Networks (DNN), without needing access to training or even test data.

+It is based on theoretical research into Why Deep Learning Works, based on our Theory of Heavy Tailed Self-Regularization (HT-SR).
+It uses ideas from Random Matrix Theory (RMT), Statistical Mechanics, and Strongly Correlated Systems.

 It can be used to:

 - analyze pre/trained pyTorch, Keras, DNN models (Conv2D and Dense layers)
 - monitor models, and the model layers,  to see if they are over-trained or over-parameterized
 - predict test accuracies across different models, with or without training data
 - detect potential problems when compressing or fine-tuning pretrained models
 - layer warning labels: over-trained; under-trained

 ## Quick Links